joschu/trajopt/doc/install.rst

   One crude solution: ``rm /path/to/libbulletrave.so``.
 OpenRAVE uses ODE rather than Bullet by default, so there's no harm in removing the bullet plugin.

 * *All the python tests fail*.
 You probably need to set your ``PYTHONPATH``

+* *Almost all the tests fail, where OpenRAVE symbols aren't found*.
+Set ``LD_LIBRARY_PATH=/usr/local/lib`` or whereever libopenrave.so is.
+(Note: if you know how to fix this problem through RPATH settings or linker flags, please enlighten me.)